EOSIO/welcome/docs/08_testnet-quick-start-quide/index.md

 # **Abstract**

-This guide is for users who intend to use the EOSIO Testnet for building blockchain applications on EOSIO.
+This guide is for users who intend to use the EOSIO Testnet as a testing environment for deploying smart contracts and building blockchain applications on EOSIO.
+The EOSIO Testnent allows developers to quickly onboard by creating new blockchain accounts and test smart contracts on the latest builds of the EOSIO software.
+You can deploy smart contracts, push transactions, and view the multi-index table in a user-friendly GUI.

 This guide also supports EOSIO-based documentation tutorials that use the Testnet to perform various smart contract operations including pushing permission-based actions.

 The EOSIO Testnet is a web application that you can access using your login credentials.
 You don't have to download binaries to install the system as no external installation and configuration are required.